 When an “A” player looks at the list of the companies on their resume they want to see a list of the best companies in their respective industries.
 Be prepared to show how your company is the best and that you have the best management team.
 If you’re not currently the best, be prepared to explain how you are quickly becoming the best, and be specific.

-Fourth, take a look at the meat of your selection process.
-There are several elements that should be present in the body of a good hiring process.
+Fourth, take a look at the core of your selection process.
+There are several elements that should be present in a good hiring process.
 A high quality process has a behavioral interview session, digs in to the candidate’s experiences, looks for personal themes and trends, and reveals the candidate’s technical gaps and abilities.

 Fifth, seriously consider the core values of the candidate and their cultural fit in your business.
 To do this you’ll need to have an understanding of the core values of your business, yourself, and the hiring manager if that’s not you.
-You want to be sure that both the manager and your new employee understand how they can work together, and how they might accidentally offend each other.
+Be sure that both the manager and your new employee understand how they can work together and how they might accidentally offend each other.

 I suggest that you have everyone in your company do the core values analysis for themselves, and that you have them each give a response for what they think your company core values are.

 Have your candidates do the core values exercise after you’ve made at least one cut on the candidate list (so that you don’t have every candidate doing it) and before you do the behavioral interview so that you can better evaluate the context of their responses.
 This improves your ability to find and evaluate personal themes.